DavideOberto/DavideOberto.github.io/_pages/about.md

 <h2>About me</h2>

 I am a Christian, all my lifestyle is based on my faith.
 I enjoy playing a lot of instruments besides the violin: viola, piano, electric bass, guitar, ukulele, and last but not least, the mandolin.
-I really enjoy hiking, and I'm in love with the Swiss mountains!
+I really enjoy hiking; as a matter of fact, in love with the Swiss mountains!

 <!-- PROVAAAAA
 I am an <b>assistant professor (RtdA)</b> at the Department of Mathematics "Tullio Levi-Civita", University of Padua (Italy).